Plant-Food-Research-Open/assemblyqc/README.md

 ## Running the Pipeline

-To run the pipeline on a new genome, edit the nextflow.config.
+To run the pipeline on a new assembly, edit the nextflow.config.
 The following parameters must be checked and modified accordingly:

 - target_assemblies
-- genome_gff3
+- assembly_gff3
 - assamblathon_stats::n_limit
 - ncbi_fcs_adaptor::empire
 - ncbi_fcs_gx::tax_id